You can remember your dreams, I’ll show you how

 Everyone dreams multiple times per night.
-On the average morning though, the majority of people can’t recall more than scraps, despite the fact that they dreamed vividly for a quarter of the night, on average.
-That’s two hours of dreams lost down the memory hole per eight hours of continuous sleep.
+On the average morning though, the majority of people can’t recall more than scraps of their dreams despite the fact that they dreamed vividly for a quarter of the night, on average.
+That’s two hours of dreaming, lost down the memory hole per eight hours of continuous sleep.
 Why?

 Also, many people don’t see the point of remembering dreams and aren’t in the habit.

 The two biggest factors are time and desire.
 Remembering your dreams requires time to focus on it.
 It’s something you have to want to do.
 The desire comes naturally if you know the many rewards of a rich dream life.
 Otherwise, you probably won’t devote the time and effort.

-Use the following tips and suggestions for how to remember dreams and improve dream recall.
+Use the following tips and suggestions for remembering dreams and improving recall.

-1. Devote your first waking moments to it.
+1. Devote your first waking moments to thinking about what you dreamed.

-Studies have shown that if dreams aren’t remembered within ten minutes of waking up they will most likely recede beyond reach.
+Studies have shown that the window of opportunity to remember dreams after you wake up is around ten minutes.
 In my experience, it’s more like a few minutes or even just a few seconds.
-If I wake up to a phone call before remembering my dreams, I might recall fragments later, but the nuances and details disappear.
+If I wake up to a phone call or other distraction before remembering my dreams, I might recall fragments later, but the nuances and details disappear.
 My head is too full of other thoughts.

 2. It’s good for you!

-Desire to remember your dreams comes naturally when you realize the benefits.
-Dreams give you insights into your mental, emotional, physical, and spiritual lives.
-They provide a different perspective of yourself.
+Desire to remember your dreams comes naturally when you know the benefits.
+Dreams give you insights into your mental, emotional, physical, and spiritual life.
 They promote inner harmony and well-being.
-They help process your feelings and emotions and learn from what you experience, and can even give previews of what is coming up in your life and help make important decisions.
+They help you process your feelings and emotions and learn from what you experience, and can even give previews of what is coming up in your life and help make important decisions.
 These are all really good reasons to remember your dreams.

 3. Record your dreams.

-Keep a notebook and pen near your bed to jot down your memories.
+Keep a notebook and pen near where you sleep to journal your dream memories.
 Use a voice recorder or computer if that’s your thing.
 I prefer pen and paper because something about the act of writing connects me with my dreams, and it’s quick ‘n easy.
 If you don’t remember any dreams when you wake up, write down your thoughts, impressions, and feelings.